abhilashjp/lookupapp/docs/how-to-verify/bl-uae.md

 </table>

-A successful verifiction of the BL on the NER lookup tool will return the following details
+A successful verification of the BL on the NER lookup tool will return the following details

 * CBLS No
 * Business Name Arabic